How to Become a Better Listener

 - Put your phone away, or better yet, turn it off!

 Practice and pay attention to your listening success rate.
 Pause before replying.
-Most people just want to be heard, so give them the chance!
+Most people want to feel heard, so give them the chance!